Blog / The future of Shopify SEO/GEO: Our strategy for AI search

 Now that we’ve got all of that out of the way, the purpose of this article is to explain how we approach AI discovery.
 There is plenty of big-picture thinking around AI that is interesting and relevant, but we need to stay focused on our specific thing: large catalogue Shopify brands.
 To us, anything else is just a distraction.

-Is AI search different from SEO?
+Is AI search/GEO different from SEO?

 If you've been unlucky enough like me to have spent any significant time on LinkedIn lately, you’ve probably seen the exhausting debate over this.
 The arguments usually fall into two camps: either it’s exactly the same and everyone is getting excited about nothing, or it’s completely different and anyone saying otherwise is an idiot.